VincentChenSwe/Lottery-Tutorial/PART2.md

 If everything worked well, we should see a message in the console that says our contract address.
 We can also check the terminal running the chain for more detailed logging.

-> Be sure to leave your blockchain running, as we will be using it throughout the rest of this tutorial.
+> Be sure to leave your blockchain running, as w'll be using it throughout the rest of this tutorial.

 #### 4. Set sponsor wallet on deployment

 We can couple another script with our deployment script so that the `setSponsorWallet` function is called after each deployment.
-We will start by creating a file in the `deploy` folder called `2_set_sponsorWallet.js`.
+We'll start by creating a file in the `deploy` folder called `2_set_sponsorWallet.js`.

-We will be using hardhat again, but we'll be using the Airnode Admin package in this script.
+We'll be using Hardhat again, but we'll be using the Airnode Admin package in this script.
 We'll import them at the top:

 ```js
 const hre = require("hardhat"); // Instance of Hardhat Runtime Environment